horejsek/python-webdriverwrapper/README.markdown

 Method will send key TAB if element is input of type text or textarea.
 Purpose of this is because of onchange event - JS function registred on that event will be called after losing of focus.

+If checkbox is hidden, then webdriverwrapper will click on ancestor label.
+It's a way how to make nice checkboxes in bootstrap and so.

 #### `fill_out_and_submit(data)`

 Same as `fill_out`, but after that calls `submit`.